a11yproject/a11yproject.com/src/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 - and/or who have difficulty reading text on the display,
 - and/or who want to reduce eye strain.

-An example of a situation where Night Mode could be useful is writing late at night.
+An example of a situation where Filtered Colors Mode could be useful is writing late at night.

 #### What it affects